Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ## AI, Experience 6 - MLOps with Azure Machine Learning and Azure DevOps

+## Scenario overview

+In this experience you will learn how Contoso Auto can use MLOps to formalize the process of training and deploying new models using a DevOps approach.
+The Contoso Corporation is a fictional but representative global manufacturing conglomerate.
+In this tutorial we will use a train script that has already been built to create a model that will predict whether a car is a complicance car.
+So does the car meet tightening government regulations for low-emission vehicles.
+The dataset contains informatiion about the condition of car components, type of material and its manufacturing year.

+## Technology overview

+Azure Machine Learning uses a Machine Learning Operations (MLOps) approach, which improves the quality and consistency of your machine learning solutions.
+Azure Machine Learning Service provides the following MLOps capabilities:

+- Integration with Azure Pipelines.
+Define continuous integration and deployment workflows for your models.
+- A model registry that maintains multiple versions of your trained models.
+- Model validation.
+Automatically validate your trained models and select the optimal configuration for deploying them into production.
+- Deploy your models as a web service in the cloud, locally, or to IoT Edge devices.
+- Monitor your deployed model's performance, so you can drive improvements in the next version of the model.

 - [Data &amp; AI Tech Immersion Workshop – Product Review Guide and Lab Instructions](#data-amp-ai-tech-immersion-workshop-%e2%80%93-product-review-guide-and-lab-instructions)
   - [AI, Experience 6 - MLOps with Azure Machine Learning and Azure DevOps](#ai-experience-6---mlops-with-azure-machine-learning-and-azure-devops)
   - [Technology overview](#technology-overview)